 Health insurance in Germany is mandatory.
 Should you need or want to stick to public health insurance, TK is a fantastic option for you.
 They have outstanding customer service, also in English, excellent coverage, and low costs.

-Get TK health insurance online in just a few minutes by filling out the simplified application form in English provided by Feather.
+Get TK health insurance online in just a few minutes by filling out the simplified application form in English provided by Feather and claim your free travel insurance via email afterward.